Roland29/aws-certification/saa-c03/RDS-Aurora-ElastiCache/README.md

 ---
 ## Proxy
 - Improving database efficiency by reducing the stress on database resources (e.g., CPU, RAM) and minimize open connections (and timeouts)
-- Supports RDS (MySQL, PostgreSQL, MariaDB, MS SQL Server) and Aurora (MySQL, PostgreSQL)
+- Supports RDS (MySQL, Postgres, MariaDB, MS SQL Server) and Aurora (MySQL, Postgres)
 - RDS Proxy is never publicly accessible (must be accessed from VPC)
 - Enforce IAM Authentication for DB, and securely store credentials in AWS Secrets Manager